Understanding Corneal Abrasions: A Guide for Those with Dry Eyes

 Preventing corneal abrasions involves protecting your eyes and maintaining good eye health.
 Here are some practical tips:

-• Ensure proper eyelid closure: If you have trouble closing your eyes fully, sleep with your eyes partially shut, consult a healthcare provider.
+Ensure proper eyelid closure: If you have trouble closing your eyes fully, sleep with your eyes partially shut, and consult a healthcare provider.

 Taking these steps reduces the risk of corneal abrasions and protects your vision.